constbar/so_long/README.md

 project of 42 school where it is necessary to create a 2D game in C with the help of the minilibX graphic library. https://github.com/42Paris/minilibx-linux

-the player has to collect the "collectibles" before he can leave the map through the exit.
-Also you can create your own map adhering to the rules of building a map.
+the player has to collect the "collectibles" before he can leave the map through the exit. also you can create your own map adhering to the rules of building a map.

 the goal is to join the exit with the minimum number of moves which are counted in the terminal.